 Summary and Conclusion

 In the course of the paper we checked the suitability of tax data to carry out inequality trend research.
 After pointing out ideal inequality related theoretical concepts concerning the definition of economic resources, statistical units, measurement of inequality and coverage issues, we evaluated the benefits and downsides of real tax data using Swiss income tax data provided by the Federal Tax Administration (FTA) as an example.
 We finally want to draw a conclusion.
-We do this by sorting out major and minor methodological issues and by relating this conclusion on a substantial level to the case of Switzerland, to show how, methodological issues can influence substantial conclusion.
+We do this by sorting out major and minor methodological issues and by relating this conclusion on a substantial level to the case of Switzerland, to show how methodological issues can influence substantial conclusion.

 Considering aggregated tax statistics some central conceptual imperfections have to be mentioned.
-While the current state of the art suggests to use data sources that include measures for income, wealth and consumptions alike to allow a holistically view on economic well-being, aggregated tax statistics report only on income or wealth and only poorly cover expenses.
+While the state of the art concepts suggests to use data sources that include measures for income, wealth and consumptions alike to allow a holistic view on economic well-being, aggregated tax statistics report only on income or wealth and only poorly cover expenses.
 The fact that the data is presented in an aggregated form also means that analyses with the goal of decomposing inequality components are not applicable.
 The potential for extended inequality analysis is therefore restricted.
-Additionally central definitions of economic resources are data-driven.
-Concerning income conventional measures like pre- or post-redistribution income measures cannot be addressed, rather taxable income is at hand, that have to be situated between the pole of market outcome and income disposable for consumption.
+Additionally, central definitions of economic resources are data-driven.
+Concerning income conventional measures like pre- or post-redistribution income measures cannot be addressed, rather taxable income is at hand, which has to be situated between the pole of market outcome and income disposable for consumption.
 Furthermore, the statistical units of tax data are fiscal households and not real households and up to date it was not clear, how the assessment of inequality is affected by this conceptual difference.
 Yet aggregated tax data has also major benefits.
 First, compared to more common data sources like surveys, tax data should be less confronted with coverage problems stemming from non-response.
 Second, aggregated tax data covers long time periods making it an indispensable source to study inequality trends.

-In the empirical section we conducted several tests with aggregated tax statistics to sort out a major from minor issues in regard to the assessment of income inequality trends.
-Based on the maximum observed Range of Gini coefficient within each performed test, we can build a ranking:
+In the empirical section we conducted several tests with aggregated tax statistics to sort out major from minor issues in regard to the assessment of income inequality trends.
+Based on the maximum observed range of Gini coefficient within each performed test, we can build a ranking:

-Influence of non-taxed (Max Range of Gini coefficient= 0.18)
+Influence of non-taxed (Max Range of Gini coefficient= 0.12)